kcuzner/led-watch/firmware/README.md

 To flash the device:

- 1. Connect the STLink to the device.
-Ensure your user has permissions to access it.
+ 1. Connect the device to the host computer over USB, ensuring the user has permissions to access it.
+The device must have been previously flashed with the bootloader found in `../bootloader`
  2. Run `make install` in this directory.
+If the previously installed firmware does not enumerate as a valid LED Wristwatch device, reset the wristwatch by grounding the reset pin exposed through the programming header.

 To debug the device:

  1. Connect the STLink to the device.
 Ensure your user has permissions to access it.
+ 2. Change to the `../bootloader` directory.
- 2. Run `make gdb` in this directory.
+ 2. Run `make gdb` in the bootloader directory

-To gracefully halt the openocd process started during install or debug:

- 1. Run `make stop` in this directory.